mattbocosoft/presentation-swift/collections.md

 *Creation*
 ```
-var myDictionary = [a : 0, b : 1, c : 2]
+var myDictionary = [a : 0, b : 1, c : 2]    // Create a generic dictionary
+var otherDictionary: [String: Int] = [:]  // Create an empty dictionary of type [String: Int]
+var otherDictionary = [String: Int]()       // Create an empty dictionary of type [String: Int]
 ```

 *Retrieving values*
 ```
-myArray[a] // Returns the value associated with the key a
+myDictionary[a] // Returns the value associated with the key a
 ```

 *Modifying or adding values*